 To “saute” means to cook over medium-high heat with a little bit of fat.
 Here are some quick tips for sauteing:

-- Use a saute pan or something non-stick.
+- Use a saute pan or something non-stick like a rondeau pan.

 - Use an oil with a high smoke point (the point that the oil burns or literally smokes).
 Some common options are canola, safflower, or peanut oil.

 - Let the pan come up to heat first before adding in the ingredients.